njsmith/colorspacious/doc/reference.rst

 them.
 Here's an image showing all the known spaces, and the conversion paths used.
-(This graph is generated directly from the source code: when you request a conversion between two spaces, :func:`convert_cspace` automatically traverses this graph to find the best conversion path.
+(This graph is generated directly from the source code: when you request a conversion between two spaces, :func:`cspace_convert` automatically traverses this graph to find the best conversion path.
 This makes it very easy to add support for new colorspaces.)